CNRS Application Guide

 Inclusion

-Ideally, teams are interested in welcoming you because that is one more person for free, but you should go visit them and try to present your work and chat with them.
+Ideally, teams are interested in welcoming you because that is one more person for free.
+You have to visit them, present your work and chat, they are recommending a future colleague for life.

 A good baseline for “integration into teams” is the following: